npgall/concurrent-locks/README.md

 *Additional Lock implementations for Java, extending the base functionality provided by the JDK.*

 **ReentrantReadWriteUpdateLock**
 Similar to ReentrantReadWriteLock in the JDK, but in addition to providing a read lock and a write lock, it provides a third option: an update lock.
-Unlike the JDK, this supports read-before-write data access patterns efficiently.
+Unlike the JDK, this supports read-before-write data access patterns efficiently. *See the link below for further documentation.*

 **CompositeLock**
 A lock spanning a group of backing locks.